oils-for-unix/oils/doc/osh-manual.md

   - `echo foo > out.txt` and `out.txt` can't be opened.
   - `fg` and there's not job to put in the foreground.
 - `2` for **parse errors**.
-This means that we didn't *attempt* to do anything, rather than doing something and it failing.
+This means that we didn't *attempt* to do anything, rather than doing something and it fails.
 Examples:
   - A language parse error, like `echo $(`.
   - Builtin usage error, like `read -z`.
 - `0` for **true**, and `1` for **false**.
 Example: